 Local news stories affecting the auto body industry in Florida, Georgia, Alabama, Mississippi, North Carolina, South Carolina, Virginia, Tennessee, and West Virginia

-BumperDoc, an auto body paint shop franchise, (BumperDoc Franchises) is celebrating the grand opening of shop number six in the state of Florida, located in Oakland Park.
+BumperDoc, an auto body paint shop franchise, (BumperDoc Franchises) is celebrating the opening of shop number eight in the state of Florida, located in Downtown Orlando.

 Gerber Collision and Glass says nearly all employees have been able to return to their homes and to their work, and none of the affected locations sustained damage that will result in any long-term business interruption.

 On Oct.
 4, 2017, Tuck’s Collision, a member of the National Auto Body Council (NABC), will be delivering the latest in vehicle extrication technology to first responders across the Pulaski community.

 Dana Burdick has been identified by Powhatan Deputies as the man fatally shot at an All Faze Auto Body in Powhatan County, VA.
 Burdick was 35.